 - What happens if the users doesn’t set an automatic backup to happen to the external drive?

-Let me tell you, if you’re counting on a human to do your backups for you.
+Let me tell you, if you’re counting on a human (or yourself) to do your backups for you.
 You’re planning on false hope.
-I say save you’re money on that external drive, and setting up the automatic backup and all that – and use an online backup system like Carbonite.
+I say save the money that you might spend on that external drive, and setting up the automatic backup and all that – and use an online backup system like Carbonite.
 It’s VERY VERY good, and easy to setup and manage.
 It’s $59 a year, and you won’t be sorry.
 It’s also very nice that it indicates which files have been backed up or not, by a small green dot next to every file.

 Another good solution is Crash Plan.
 It’s also a good free local backup solution as well..
 It’s easy to setup and manage.

-I especially like the fact that both of these systems will notify you via email if a backup has not occurred recently (and you set it up to do so).
+I especially like the fact that nowadays, all of these systems will notify you via email if a backup has not occurred recently (and you set it up to do so).